FrankM1/docs/content/concepts/architecture.md

 ## Philosophy

-Ghost is architected to be familiar and easy to work with for teams who are already used to working with JavaScript based codebases, whilst still being accessible to a broad audience.
+Qazana is architected to be familiar and easy to work with for teams who are already used to working with JavaScript based codebases, whilst still being accessible to a broad audience.
 It's neither the most bleeding-edge structure in the world, nor the most simple, but strives to be right balance between the two.